oac-tree/oac-tree/issues.md

 * Add doxygen to many methods.
 * Variable::AddAttributes: use AttributeMap as argument instead of awkward vector of pairs.
 * Implement helper::InitialiseVariableAttributes.
+* Automatically load plugins in plugin folder.
+* Add all top-level instructions to Procedure.
+* Make child instructions private in decorator and compound.